 More to see and do in the neighbourhood

 When in Thale, you won't want to miss Germany's longest suspension bridge!
-It's also close to lovely towns like Quedlinburg, Blankenburg and Wernigerode.
-If you want to experience a big city, you can head to Magdeburg, which offers several interesting sights.
+It is also close to nice resorts like Quedlinburg, Blankenburg and Wernigerode.
+If you want to experience a big city, you can go to Magdeburg, which offers several interesting sights.

 Things to do in Goslar - 11 tips for a historic town in Germany